 How do you test to find your emotion-context-audience trifecta?

-We don't test all combinations at once, that's financial suicide.
+We don’t test all combinations at once, that’s financial suicide.
 Instead, we run structured tests: first nail your highest-intent audience with one proven emotion across multiple contexts, then expand.
-This systematic approach reduces test spend by 60% versus random testing.
+This systematic approach meaningfully reduces test spend versus random testing.
+Phased testing of hooks, then visuals, then formats costs 2-3x less budget than testing multiple variables simultaneously while delivering clearer insights.

 - Phase 1: Pick your highest-intent audience segment (where conversion rate baseline is already strong)